Vecchia approximated Bayesian heteroskedastic Gaussian processes

-Our priors are chosen to be vague for inputs $X_n$ and $Y_n$ that are, ideally, pre-processed into sensible ranges like $[0, 1]^d$ and $[-2,2]$, respectively, with adjustments to adapt to irregularities.
+Our priors are chosen to be vague for inputs $X_n$ and $Y_n$ that are, ideally, {pre-processed into sensible ranges like $[0, 1]^d$ and $[-2,2]$}, respectively, with adjustments to adapt to irregularities.
 For example, all lengthscales $\theta_{[\cdot]}$ use a $G(a=1.5, b)$ prior where $b$ is set based on the maximum squared distance in $X_n$, following \cite{gramacy2016lagp}.
 We adapt \citet{binois2018practical}'s rule and enforce $\theta_\lambda > \theta_Y$, separately in each coordinate, via the prior.
 This encodes an belief that the variance changes slower than the mean.
 We use proper priors for scales $\tau^2, \tau^2_\lambda \stackrel{\mathrm{iid}}{\sim}\mathrm{IG}( a/2, b/2)$ with $(a,b)=(10, 4)$, although other settings and improper $(a,b)\equiv (0,0)$ are also supported.
 All defaults are adjustable, although we hold them fixed at values reported here throughout our empirical work. {When using Vecchia, Euclidean NNs are determined on pre-processed inputs, as described above.}

 We use a total of $1{,}000$ MCMC iterations, discarding 500 as burn-in and thinning by ten so that all predictions are based on $T=50$ samples.
-We chose such limited MCMC for two reasons: (1) to serve as a testament to the excellent mixing provided by ESS for $\Lambda_n$; and (2) so our Monte Carlo (MC) experiments, with many repetitions, didn't take too long.
+We chose such limited MCMC for two reasons: (1) to serve as a testament to the excellent mixing provided by ESS for $\Lambda_n$; and (2) so our {MC} experiments, with many repetitions, didn't take too long.
 Throughout, we use pointwise prediction which is fast and parallelized via {\tt foreach} \citep{foreach} in {\sf R}, and aggregate moments via Eq.~\eqref{eq:lawExp}.
 We follow \citet{sauer2023vecchia}, and others, to use a larger conditioning set of size $m' = 200$ for prediction, which is still very fast with just $T=50$ samples.